McCLIM/McCLIM/Backends/beagle/README.txt

 4. Look again at the build process and reintegrate with Bosco.

-5. Possibly migrate to being a Carbon, rather then a Cocoa, application to remove OpenMCL version dependencies.
+-5.-  Possibly migrate to being a Carbon, rather then a Cocoa, application to
+    remove OpenMCL version dependencies. *Don't bother doing this.
+Note that in 10.4, Cocoa apps take advantage of GPU caching (performed by the OS), but Carbon apps do not.
+It's possible in some future OS version that Cocoa drawing will actually be faster than Carbon drawing.*

-6. Reduce focus locking in NSViews (I think this will give a not insignificant speed increase).
+-6.-  Reduce focus locking in NSViews (I think this will give a not
+    insignificant speed increase).

 7. Documentation

 8. Code tidying, and lots of it!
 Refactoring.
-Need to implement many abstractions (which should also help in the Cocoa -> Carbon move, when it happens).
+Need to implement many abstractions. (which should also help in the Cocoa -> Carbon move, when it happens).

 9. Release resources on exit.